NihitaLele/NihitaLele/README.md

 ### 👨‍💻 About Me:
 Skilled Frontend Developer with expertise in HTML, CSS, JavaScript, and React.
 Experienced in building user-friendly websites and applications.
 Logical and results-driven, with a strong technical background and a problem-solving mindset focused on optimizing performance and user experience.

-💡 Always learning and improving my skills.
+💡Always learning and improving my skills.

 📍MCA from **LPU University** (2025)